We are Now MASC Artists!

 Option #1 Sharing Stories of Unbreakable Spirits:

-Junior Kindergarten, Senior Kindergarten, Grade 1, Grade 2, Grade 3, Grade 4, Grade 5, Grade 6,
+Junior Kindergarten, Senior Kindergarten, Grade 1, Grade 2, Grade 3

-#2 Let’s get social Live Concert (Includes topics on social issues, drug and alcohol abuse alternatives, suicide awareness/prevention and bullying, Mental Health)
+#2 Let’s get social Live Concert (Includes topics on social issues, drug and alcohol abuse alternatives, healthy living, bullying and Mental Health)

 Example topics for discussion include: